JuliaMath/HCubature.jl/README.md

 `+`, `-`, `*` real, and `norm`: a Banach space).
 You can integrate real, complex, and matrix-valued integrands, for example.

+Note that HCubature assumes that your function `f(x)` can be computed at *arbitrary* points in the integration domain.
+(This is the ideal way to do numerical integration.)
+If you instead have `f(x)` precomputed at a fixed set of points, such as a Cartesian grid, you will need to use some other method (e.g. [Trapz.jl](https://github.com/francescoalemanno/Trapz.jl) for a multidimensional trapezoidal rule).

 ## Usage

 Assuming you've installed the HCubature package (via `Pkg.add`) and